miraisolutions/rTRNG/README.md

 ### Note about C++ code on macOS

-C++ code using the TRNG library (sourced via `Rcpp::sourceCpp` or part of an R package) might fail on certain systems due issues with building and linking against **rTRNG**.
-This is typically the case for **macOS**, and can be in general checked by running
+C++ code using the TRNG library (sourced via `Rcpp::sourceCpp` or part of an R package) might fail on certain systems due to issues with building and linking against **rTRNG**.
+This is typically the case for **macOS**, and can generally be checked by running

 ``` r
 rTRNG::check_rTRNG_linking()